Generic Name and Formulations:

 Indications for ZOMACTON:

 Growth failure in children due to inadequate endogenous GH secretion.
+Replacement of endogenous GH in adults with GH deficiency.

 Growth hormone (GH).